Toward Learning POMDPs Beyond Full-Rank Actions and State Observability

 One limitation of our work is the assumption that the forward and backward matrices are full-rank.
 In general, it is known that the rank of the Hankel matrix can be strictly smaller than the minimal number of states of an HMM, which is also a POMDP \cite{jaegerDiscretetimeDiscretevalued1998,vidyasagarCompleteRealization2011}.
 While we have learned much from Hankel factorization algorithms for POMDP learning, the presence of this rank discrepancy suggests a broader algorithmic framework may be required to better understand the problem.
 Another limitation is that the algorithm only learns models from domains with few states due to the size of the requisite Hankel matrix.
 Prior work on HMMs characterizes computational efficiency based on the minimum size of the Hankel matrix required to ensure full-rankness \cite{huangMinimalRealization2016,sharanLearningOvercomplete2017}.
 Generalizing these results to POMDPs may help us scale our algorithms to larger systems.

 \begin{credits}

 We thank Prof. Leslie Pack Kaelbling and Prof. Tom\'as Lozano-P\'erez for their constructive feedback on early versions of the formulation of the problem studied in this paper.
 Our use of large language models is solely limited to the completion of routine coding tasks, such as experiment launching and plotting code.
 This work was supported by ARL under Grant W911NF-23-2-0012, ONR under Grant N00014-22-1-267, the NSF Graduate Research Fellowship Program under Grant 2141064, and the Siegel Family Quest for Intelligence.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of DEVCOM Army Research Laboratory, the Office of Naval Research, the National Science Foundation, or the U.S. Government, or the Siegel Family Quest for Intelligence.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of DEVCOM Army Research Laboratory, the Office of Naval Research, the National Science Foundation, the U.S. Government, or the Siegel Family Quest for Intelligence.

 The authors have no competing interests to declare that are relevant to the content of this article. \end{credits}

 {\Alph{section}}